 You don’t have to have something planned for every awareness day – it’s just not realistic!

-Instead, choose a few days on your calendar that you are really passionate about and try to make the most out of them.
+Instead, choose a few campaigns on your calendar that you are really passionate about and try to make the most of them.

 For example, World Sleep Day and the International Day of Happiness always take place around the same time in March.
 Instead of trying to incorporate both messages in your planned activities, be deliberate and celebrate the one that you feel would benefit your organisation the most.

-This ensures that you’re not overwhelmed with planning, and your participants are given the opportunity to really benefit from one impactful mental health message.
+This ensures that you’re not overwhelmed with planning, and your audience/participants are given the opportunity to really benefit from one impactful mental health message.

 You do not have to become a mental health expert overnight, and you certainly do not have to come up with your own mental health curriculum or advice to celebrate an awareness day!

-All of the days in our awareness calendar are backed up with real campaign websites that are packed with ready-to-use resources.
+All of the days listed on our 2024 Mental Health Awareness Calendar are backed up with real campaign websites that are packed with ready-to-use resources.

 We recommend checking out the campaign website several weeks ahead of time to get a feel for what resources are available.
 You’ll likely find anything from downloadable worksheets, presentation slides, videos, and helpful guides with talking points.